 Some varieties of downy mildews can also grow inside your plants, leaving black streaks visible in stems and flowers.
 Other downy mildews symptoms are mistaken for gray mold (Botrytis).
 Remember, downy mildews isn’t a single life form.
 There are dozens of downy mildews.
 Another issue with downy mildews is that each host plant species may show different symptoms.
 In fact, sometimes the symptoms on different cultivars of the same species look very different.
 The only consistency is the fuzzy areas on the underside of leaves and discolored upper surfaces.

 I’m sure there are some vascular plants that are not impacted by downy mildews, but I don’t know what they are.
 Downy mildews have evolved in tandem with countless host plants, pushing the evolutionary envelope ever forward.
 Here is just a small sample of the downy mildews you may encounter, and their host plants (and don't let the Latin scare you!):

 Researchers believe that some species of downy mildews, especially the one that attacks cucurbits, actually follow ripening crops northward every growing season.
-Most of these microorganisms cannot handle the cold, though some overwinter in leaf litter, soil, or other debris.
+Most of these microorganisms cannot handle the cold, though some overwinter in leaf litter, soil, and on seeds or plant debris.

 Downy mildews control